 With a Tier 4 visa, you can work part-time during term time and full-time during the holidays.
 If you find a job in the UK at the end of your degree, you can apply to switch from Tier 4 to a work visa, for example under Tier 2.

 Short-term study visa

-If your university course is 6 months or less, or if you’re at least 18 years old and you’re doing an English language course that lasts 11 months or less, you can apply for a short-term study visa.
+If your university course is 6 months or shorter, or if you’re at least 18 years old and you’re doing an English language course that lasts 11 months or less, you can apply for a short-term study visa.

 The best thing about this type of visa is that you won’t need a CAS to apply and the application fee is lower than that for the Tier 4 (General) visa.
 But, before you get excited, you should know that with a short-term study visa:

 The Tier 4 ‘Child’ student visa is for high school students who are younger than 18.

 If you’re under 18 years old and you have plans to attend school in the UK before starting a degree, your school will be able to advise you on the type of visa to apply for.

 For PhD research students already in the UK on a Tier 4 (General) visa, you can apply under the Doctorate Extension Scheme to stay in the UK after finishing your PhD.
 You have to wait until you have 60 days on your student visa before you can apply (in other words, you can’t apply more than 2 months in advance).
 But you must apply before your visa runs out.

 If your application under the Doctorate Extension Scheme is accepted, you can stay in the UK for another 12 months to work, look for a job or start a business.
 Your university’s student visa support office should be to give you more details and advice.

 If you already have a visa and you want to extend it